 From experience, a combination of the above can do wonders and the saying “two birds with one stone” is the most accurate assessment when calculating the next step.

-Fact 1: you cannot wait for 2 years until you get an offshore forex license (that is IF you get a license)
+Fact 1: you don’t want to wait until you get an offshore forex license (that is IF you get a license)

-Fact 2: you can’t be a forex IB for the rest of your life
+Fact 2: you don’t want to be a forex IB for the rest of your life

 When you weigh the cost of operating your own structure Vs sharing on P&L Vs not doing either, you will see that it’s all needed but at the correct timing.
 No need to force one over the other when you can set up milestones and basically use all of it, every tool in your disposal.